-22.1 The creation of electronic files and the implementation of electronic filing has led to a change in the way in which orders are produced and served.
-The parties will generally be responsible for providing the court with an order in a form which may be approved and sealed without amendment.
+The creation of electronic files and the implementation of electronic filing has led to a change in the way in which orders are produced and served.
+The parties are generally responsible for providing the court with an order in a form which may be approved and sealed without amendment.
 A nominated party will be required to serve the order once it has been sealed.
 Where a particular order is required to be served personally, the party concerned will be responsible for service.
+There are an increasing number of forms of order, with the prefix CH, including in particular many of the procedural orders, available on the Justice.gov website for the use of parties.
+See http://hmctsformfinder.justice.gov.uk/HMCTS/GetForms.do?court_forms_category=Chancery